42seoul-region/practice-openstack/keystone/KEYSTONECONF.md

  (boolean value)

 ### hmac_keys = SECRET_KEY
-�#Secret key(s) to use for encrypting context data for performance profiling.
+#Secret key(s) to use for encrypting context data for performance profiling.
 This string value should have the following format:
 <key1>[,<key2>,...<keyn>],
 where each key is some random string.
 A user who triggers the profiling via the REST API has to set one of these keys in the headers of the REST API call to include profiling results of this node for this particular project.
-�#Both "enabled" flag and "hmac_keys" config options should be set to enable profiling.
+#Both "enabled" flag and "hmac_keys" config options should be set to enable
+profiling.
 Also, to generate correct profiling information across all services at least one key needs to be consistent between OpenStack projects.
 This